cloudblog004/fantasticfoodies/content/en/posts/1095-step-by-step-guide-to-prepare-perfect-buffalo-chicken-strip-wrap.md

 - "Heat up tortilla 30 second"
 - "Add all ingredients to tortilla"
 - "Wrap ingredients in tortilla"
-- "Eat and be Fat &amp; Happy"
+- "Eat and be Fat & Happy"
 - "Ready to serve and ENJOY!"
 categories:
 - Recipe